shundev/shun2cc/README.md

 # shun2cc

-Yet another C compiler for study
+shun2cc shows how c compiler works with GUI debugger.

-Works on Mac
+Works on Mac.
+(Works on Linux with a few changes as well.)

 ## Install